Supericx/supericx.github.io/_posts/2016-09-19-We-are-explorers.md

 layout: post
 ---

-Overvalue ones’ self can bring him self-destruction easily, I told myself lately.
+Overvalue oneself can bring him self-destruction easily, I told myself lately.
 Things almost never went south when people are paying attention.
 So it is easier to recovery from dust than rise up from glory.

 I was looking for a purpose to live, and of course I knew the answer is not necessarily rational or even real.
 Along the path, I might get the false impression of finally getting one but it turns out to be wrong after time.
 I have over ninety percent confidence that I have found it this time: Space.